Sofia Richie Spends Father’s Day With Scott Disick & His Kids

 As previously reported by the Inquisitr, Sofia Richie reportedly had a huge Father’s Day conflict when it came to spending time with Scott Disick and her own father, music icon Lionel Richie.
 Sofia allegedly wanted to spend time with both Scott and Lionel on Sunday, but Richie’s father wanted nothing to do with spending the special day with Disick, whom he reportedly doesn’t approve of.

 “Lionel doesn’t want Scott around on Father’s day and Sofia is not happy about it.
 She has been arguing with her dad to be more accepting and patient with her boyfriend.
-But it’s hard for her dad to keep an open mind because Scott is so much older than his daughter and he has such a bad boy reputation.
+But it’s hard for her dad to keep an open mind because Scott is so much older than his daughter and he has such a bad boy reputation.”

 Scott Disick and Sofia Richie have been dating for about a year, but things haven’t always gone smoothly.
 In addition to Lionel Richie’s alleged disapproval of the relationship, the pair reportedly briefly split up earlier this month after reports that Scott had cheated on Sofia began to circulate.
-However, the couple seem good as of now, as they have been spending a ton of time together, and with Scott’s children.
+However, the couple seems good as of now, as they have been spending a ton of time together and with Scott’s children.